1925 Rolls-Royce Phantom 1

-Like all car manufactures Rolls Royce was impacted by the First World War, however, post war the company made a strategic decision to manufacture a cheaper smaller car, enter the Rolls Royce 20hp.
-This model was a success and produced alongside the Silver Ghost and its successor the Phantom ensuring the Rolls Royce motor car company would survive and prosper.
+Like all car manufacturers Rolls-Royce was impacted by the First World War, however, post war the company made a strategic decision to manufacture a cheaper smaller car, enter the Rolls-Royce 20hp.
+This model was a success and produced alongside the Silver Ghost and its successor the Phantom ensuring the Rolls-Royce motor car company would survive and prosper.

 The car goes by the name of ‘Rosie’ and she is chassis number 78MC with engine number AY15.
 The factory build sheets confirm the car is ‘matching numbers’.

 The car is a ‘long chassis’ and the build sheets note the car as off-test in July 1925.
 The cars was ordered new with brass fittings, including the radiator shutters.
 The coachwork was by Windovers and the build sheets note the body type as an open tourer.

 The car sold through Dalgety to Sol Green a well-known book maker, financier and philanthropist in Melbourne, Australia in August 1925.

 Green obviously had a like for brass fittings on his Rolls-Royces motor cars as his 1921 Rolls-Royce Silver Ghost, a car previously sold by Oldtimer Australia, was also ordered that way.